rungta-ayush/hackathon-hackerearth/README.md

 # Hyland-Sarathi
-Refer ppt,concept and demo video for details
+Refer concept and demo video for details